igorbenic/wp-sponsors/README.txt

 * Elementor Blocks

 == Changelog ==

+= 3.1.1 - 2019-08-13 =
+* Refactor: Each sponsor in shortcode has all their assigned categories.

 = 3.1.0 - 2019-08-11 =
 * Widget - Image size is now respected even in horizontal, although resized to 100px in height through CSS.